 When I traveled to Lauterbrunnen, I snaked up from Lake Como, Italy.
 My trip could easily be classified as more of a trek because I had to switch trains a handful of times even though the two spots are only about 150 miles apart.
 All the train-switching made the experience feel more like an adventure, but getting to Lauterbrunnen doesn’t have to be so complicated for you.

 If you’re already in Switzerland, I suggest heading to Lauterbrunnen from Zurich or Bern.
 Zurich is about 80 miles northeast of Lauterbrunnen and only a train or bus ride away.
 The same is true of Bern, which is about 40 miles northwest of the valley.
 If you’re exploring Europe — or just Switzerland — by car, keep in mind that once you reach Lauterbrunnen, you’ll need to rely on cable cars to get you where you need to go rather than driving.
 For that reason, I recommend traveling to Lauterbrunnen by train.
-There are a handful of trains going to and fro several times each day.
+A handful of trains go to and fro several times each day.

 Where To Stay In Lauterbrunnen